Worldwide IT spending to grow 6.2% in 2021: Gartner

-San Francisco, Jan 25 (IANS) After a decline in the pandemic-hit 2020, worldwide IT spending is projected to total $3.9 trillion in 2021, an increase of 6.2 per cent from the previous year, according to the latest forecast by Gartner on Monday.
+San Francisco: After a decline in the pandemic-hit 2020, worldwide IT spending is projected to total $3.9 trillion in 2021, an increase of 6.2 per cent from the previous year, according to the latest forecast by Gartner on Monday.

 Worldwide IT spending declined 3.2 per cent in 2020 as Chief information officers (CIOs) prioritised spending on technology and services that were deemed "mission-critical" during the initial stages of the pandemic.